 When you work from home, you’re less likely to encounter distractions from work colleagues or unexpected queries.
 You’re simply left to get on with your work.

-But obviously, you do need to be bare in mind that remote workers have a whole host of creature comforts like the TV, radio and of course the internet close to hand.
-So it is essential that you develop some form of self-discipline in order to become a productive worker from home.
+But obviously, you do need to be bear in mind that remote workers have a whole host of creature comforts like the TV, radio and of course the internet close to hand.
+So it is essential that you develop some form of self-discipline in order to become productive working from home.

 When working from home, you don’t need to worry about commuting to work.
 You can stroll to your home-based office or wherever you will be working at home (I occasionally work in my kitchen).

 According to a 2015 survey by Office National Statistics (ONS), workers in the UK faced an average daily commute of 57.1 minutes.
 If you can imagine how remote workers can use this time wasted on a commute to do some actual work, then you can truly appreciate why working from home is so productive.

 And let’s not forget about how much money you can save on fuel and public transport too.

 3) No more useless meetings